phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 	    },
 	    ...

-2. You can test out the routing updates via the left panel menu where you can switch between views, but first rename the menu item title to **Search** rather than **Home** .
+2. You can test out the routing updates via the left panel menu where you can switch between views, but first rename the side menu item to **Search** rather than **Home** .

     Open `~src/components/LeftPanel.vue` and change the following list-item title from **Home** to **Search**: